guokai8/KEGGREST/README.md

 To list all available databases:

 ```
-from KEGGREST import list_databases
+from KEGGRESTpy import list_databases

 print(list_databases())
 ```
 To list all organisms in KEGG:

 ```
-from KEGGREST import kegg_list
+from KEGGRESTpy import kegg_list

 pathway = kegg_list("pathway")
 print(pathway)